pluralsight/guides/in-review/big-data/data-stream-management-with-apache-kafka-streams/article.md

 ## Use Case Analysis via User Cart Management

-We have a user who would like to add an item to his shopping cart.
+We have a user.
+That is a good thing :-).

+Our user would like to add an item to his shopping cart.

 He clicks on the “Add Item” button, next to the item he wants.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/9862a496-8b4f-4ac6-adcc-88a718fcbc8e.png)